utsaslab/SplitFS/README.md

 ## Limitations
 SplitFS is under active development.
 1. The current implementation of SplitFS handles the following system calls: `open, openat, close, read, pread64, write, pwrite64, fsync, unlink, ftruncate, fallocate, stat, fstat, lstat, dup, dup2, execve and clone`.
 The rest of the calls are passed through to the kernel.
-2. The current implementation of SplitFS works correctly for the following applictions: `LevelDB running YCSB, SQLite running TPCC, tar, git, rsync, fsstress`.
+2. The current implementation of SplitFS works correctly for the following applictions: `LevelDB running YCSB, SQLite running TPCC, tar, git, rsync`.
 This limitation is purely due to the state of the implementation, and we aim to increase the coverage of applications by supporting more system calls in the future.

 ## Applications currently supported
 1. LevelDB (with YCSB)